jonlpersson/ed-latimore/site/_posts/2020-10-29-dont-do-what-makes-you-happy--do-this-instead.md

 ***You’re now doing something that makes you happy.***

 The value of learning is that it allows you to contribute to the world.
-This contribution makes you feel good about yourself.&nbsp;*Then*&nbsp;you can be happy and passionate about the skill.
+This contribution makes you feel good about yourself. *Then* you can be happy and passionate about the skill.
 If you seek happiness and passion first, then you will be disappointed every time the task gets difficult and unpleasant.

 A new learning curve is steep, but you will never be good at anything if you don’t endure the initial suffering.
 The greatest value of learning is that it creates love in yourself and for yourself.
 This love, extended to your surroundings, makes the world a better place.